Back to blog

 • What will we intentionally exclude?
 A no-scope list is as important as the feature list.

-Validate manuallyEdge-case support actions, early reporting, exceptions, and workflows operations can still handle outside the productManual handling is often faster and cheaper than early automation
+Validate manuallyEdge-case support actions, early reporting, exceptions, approvals, and workflows operations can still handle outside the productManual handling is often faster and cheaper than early automation

-This simple sequencing exercise often changes the project more than any technology choice.
+This sequencing exercise often changes the project more than any technology choice.
 It reduces QA surface area, lowers unknowns, and gives the team a better chance of shipping on time.

 MVP cost depends less on how many screens the product has and more on how much complexity sits behind those screens.
 User-role count, admin tooling, integrations, data migration, security requirements, and operational workflows all change the estimate faster than UI volume alone.